inezabonte/ineza.codes/README.md

 # Hey I'm Bonte 👋🏽

-I'm a Fullstack Developer based in Quebec, Canada 🇨🇦.
-I'm passionate about learning and sharing my knowledge.
+I'm a Fullstack Developer, passionate about learning and sharing my knowledge.

 ## ⚙️ Technologies